snowman-repos/book/project_managers/README.md

-There is a reason for this, it’s because it would serve no purpose other than to make everyone worry, and what happens when people are worried?
-They start to feel negative and this will only result in negative impact across the entire company.

-Although a rather elaborate example, the theory is the same as to why you as a Web Project Manager should take all the crap you can and shield your web project team from it – because your job is to keep your team positive, motivated and focussed on their job – and if this means taking some crap you know you don’t deserve then so be it.

-If you don’t like the sound of this then you have no business being a Web Project Manager, or a manager of any kind for that matter.

-WEB PROJECT MANAGERS PLAY RHYTHM GUITAR
 If you want to be a good Web Project Manager you should try to aim to be a rhythm guitarist rather than play lead guitar or sing lead vocals.

 By this I mean you should understand that your job is to sit behind the boys and girls that get all the attention for finished products and make sure everything runs smoothly without expecting any glory – for example, in the video below I’m not the pretty boy on lead, but his much wiser looking band mate on the left… cool eh!